harrysolovay/state-mint/README.md

 ### subscription inference

 In the vast majority of use cases, subscription inference will work equally-well.
 The underlaying operations involve converting your component and any lifecycle methods or hooks to strings, and and then parsing out whether a given store is referenced.
-Don't worry about the effects of destructuring or other syntactical abstractions of the reference.

 ```js
 import mint from 'state-mint'